StephanieFulcar/GitLab/answers.md

 git merge top_N
 ```

+If I ran the following commands, test and top_N would merge.
+The process_movie_data.py file in the test branch will change to have the find_top_N function instead of the find_top_5 function.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+If I ran the following commands, test and top_ten would merge.
+The process_movie_data.py file in the top_ten branch will change to have the find_top_5 function instead of the find_top_10 function.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?